What do I learn?

 What do I gain?

-Your Physics AS level can be a stand-alone qualification or lead on to A2 study.
 You will have the opportunity to participate in a physics competition and attend physics study and revision days.
 You will have your own specialist personal tutor who you will meet individually or as part of a group tutorial, and they will help you set, review and achieve your targets.

 There is an extensive programme of support to help you make higher education decisions and move on to university.
 The vast majority of A-level students progress successfully to higher education.

 There is an extensive programme of enrichment opportunities on offer and you will be encouraged to select from a range including volunteering, work experience, sport and performing.

 What do I need?

 Minimum six academic GCSEs at A*-C (4) including English Language and Maths but excluding PE, Dance, Catering i.e. subjects with a large practical component.

 In addition for this subject you will need: